Current Awareness Strategy Blog

 • Do your staff/end-users/clients need extra training and support?

-• Are you planning to pursue other special innovation projects or initiatives through partnerships?
+• Are you planning to pursue other special innovation projects or initiatives?

 Conclusion